larami10/News-Service-NodeJS-Express/1 News Service CLI Application/README.md

-# News Service Command-Line Interface Application
+# News Service CLI Application

 A simple News Service application working with NodeJS, understanding the event loop, the file APIs, and Promises/Async-Await.
 This application features: